tinogo/uc-intg-stormaudio/README.md

 1. Build the integration package (tar.gz file)
 2. Upload via the Remote's web configurator under Integrations
 3. Configure your device through the setup wizard

+### Updating the integration on the Remote

+1. Build the integration package (tar.gz file)
+2. Remove the existing integration from the Remote (twice) → no worries, all your settings will still be there.
+3. Update via the Remote's web configurator under Integrations
+4. Configure your device through the setup wizard

 ### Docker